john-tvh/VBE_Extras/.github/ISSUE_TEMPLATE/ask.md

 ---
 name: Other
-about: Asked a question about, or comment on, VBE_Extras
+about: Ask a question about, or comment on, VBE_Extras
 title: Your question / comment
 labels: enhancement
 assignees: ''